Frequently Asked Questions on PrighterGDPR-Rep

 The GDPR extends its ‘territorial scope’ to controllers and processors that have their registered office in a country outside of the EU.
 As a result, the exorbitantly high penalties of up to €10 million or 2% of the worldwide annual turnover can apply if a processor or a controller does not comply with the obligation of appointing an EU representative.
 The penalties may be enforced by individual claims or by authorities.
 Furthermore, your partners in the EU may be obliged to stop transferring data to your company.

-What to look for in an Art 27 representative?
+What to look for in an Art 27 EU GDPR representative and what is Prighter’s approach?

-The representative shall act as a middleman between authorities and data subjects on the one hand and the processor and controller outside the EU on the other hand.
-The representative needs to be mandated by the controller or processor in writing to be addressed by supervisory authorities and data subjects on all privacy issues.
+The representative shall act as an addressee for authorities and data subjects to facilitate the communication with processors and controllers outside the EU.
+The representative needs to be mandated in writing by the controller or processor to evidence the appointment.
 Furthermore, the representative shall, according to Art 30 GDPR, maintain the records of processing activities and shall make the record available to the supervisory authority on request.

 Our goal is to enable non-European companies to comply with GDPR through a combination of legal expertise and technology to deliver this expertise.
-We put the practical insights we gain as a law firm due to our role as the appointed Data Protection Officer (DPO) for major banks, financial service providers, tech companies,... into the development of our tools such as our Data Subject Access Request (DSAR) tool for the records of processing activities, and our automation of the role of a representative.
+We put the practical insights we gain as a law firm due to our role as the appointed Data Protection Officer (DPO) for major banks, financial service providers, tech companies,... into the development of our tools for handling Data Subject Request (DSR) and data breaches and for the management of the records of processing activities.
 We support you in all privacy related matters and above all in helping your business grow by enabling you to improve customer trust by handling privacy matters in an efficient and professional way.

-The onboarding process is simple and can be completed in a couple of minutes, but the best part is: We grant your company a Free 30 day trial to keep the appointment completely risk-free.
+The onboarding process is simple and can be completed in a couple of minutes, but the best part is: We grant your company a risk-free 14 day trial to keep the appointment completely risk-free.

 Choose a plan.
 The available plans depend on your company's size.
 The size of the company is defined according to the Eurostat categories and therefore by the number of persons employed.
 "Employees" includes part-time workers and freelancers.